 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

-on the situation of the judiciary in Romania: saying that the Commission cannot dismiss the fact that it has received complaints by the Constitutional court, by the Superior Counsel of the Magistracy, about campaigns orchestrated in the media against the independence of the magistrates - either prosecutors or judges; this is a problem in terms of the independence of the judiciary; they have not prescribed any specific solution precisely because they very much respect the freedom of the media; but they believe that they have the duty, when preparing the CVM, to recognise that this is a problem and that steps should be taken to address it ; because the goal of the Romanian government and the Romanian authorities is to have an independent judiciary and of course that the media continues its role as an independent power in Romania; it would be artificial to speak about the independence of the judiciary and to dismiss completely the fact that they are receiving these complaints not only from the Constitutional Court or the Superior Counsel of the Magistracy, but also from many individuals and organisations that are calling about this problem;
+When it comes to discuss and to analyse the situation of the judiciary in Romania, we cannot dismiss the fact that we have received complaints by the Constitutional court, by the Superior Counsel of the Magistracy about campaigns orchestrated in the media against the independence of the magistrates – either prosecutors or judges.
+And so, this is a problem, because this is a problem in terms of independence of the judiciary and we have not prescribed any specific solution for that precisely because we very much respect the freedom of the media, but we believe that we have the duty when preparing the CVM to recognise that this is a problem and that steps should be taken to address it so that we have what is the goal of the Romanian government and the Romanian authorities – independent judiciary and of course that the media continues its role as an independent power as well in Romania.
+It would be artificial if we speak about the judiciary independence and if we dismiss completely the fact that we are receiving these complaints not only by the way from the Constitutional court or the Superior Counsel of the Magistracy, but also by many individuals and organisations that are calling us about this problem.

-so, in short, the freedom of the media is a sacrosanct principle for the Commission; at the same time they have to express their concerns when they receive complaints of orchestrated campaigns in the media to the independence of the judiciary in Romania.
+I think my answer was completely clear – the freedom of the media is a sacrosanct principle for us.
+At the same time we have to express our concerns when we receive complaints of orchestrated campaigns in the media to the independence of the judiciary in Romania

 ||Cutaway of the speakers